pranavmahabs/bindcompare/docs/bindcompare.rst

 #. *Genes GTF File:* This file details the chrom location of every gene in your organism.
 Omit the option if you do not have it.
 #. *Genome FA File Path:* A FA file with a corresponding fa.fai (index file) for BedTools to extract sequences of binding sites.
 Omit the option if you do not have it.

+If you are comparing anything containing DNA, we recommend a scope of 1000bp.
+If only comparing RNA, a scope of 250bp will suffice.

 If your BED files are for *D. Melanogaster* in the dm6 build, you may run in the command-line:

 .. code-block:: bash